MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Hardware-Guidance/Prototype.md

 You can either choose an existing UWP application to run or create your own.
 Feel free to reference our [UWP app samples](https://github.com/microsoft/Windows-universal-samples) in GitHub.

 ## Step 5: Licensing & Distribution
-If you are interested in pursuing your prototype, past the 90 day evaluation period, please reach out to a distributor.
+If you are interested in pursuing your prototype, past the 90-day evaluation period, reach out to a Windows IoT distributor.
 Microsoft offers more than 500 Windows IoT and Embedded SKUs.
 Authorized distributors of Windows IoT products can help you pick the right SKU for your hardware and your budget by leveraging their development experiences, and knowledge, to help you build secure and connected Windows IoT solutions.
 If you would like to work with one of our distributors, please [select a distributor](https://aka.ms/IoTDistributorList) in your region and contact the distributor directly for more details.

 ## Additional Resources
 * [Windows 10 IoT Enterprise Manufacturing Guide](https://docs.microsoft.com/windows-hardware/manufacture/desktop/iot-ent-overview)